 We hope that the previous 23 days of ergonomic gift suggestions were informative.
-Now for our last blog of the holiday season we wanted to provide a gift that costs $0, the gift of complimentary advice!
+Now for our last blog of the holiday season we wanted to provide a gift that costs $0, the gift of ergonomic advice!

 Stretching is something that is usually overlooked when one works at a computer or laptop.
 Lack of movement can lead to discomfort and possibly stain.
 In addition to stretching, it also important to have proper ergonomic components to prevent injury.
 Please contact us for advice on chairs, desks, peripherals or any other product question.